Doyle Brunson

-Doyle F. Brunson (born August 10, 1933) is a retired American poker player who played professionally for over 50 years.
-He is a two-time World Series of Poker (WSOP) Main Event champion, a Poker Hall of Fame inductee, and the author of several books on poker.
+Doyle Frank Brunson (August 10, 1933 – May 14, 2023) was an American poker player who played professionally for over 60 years.
+He was a two-time World Series of Poker (WSOP) Main Event champion, a Poker Hall of Fame inductee, and the author of several books on poker.

 Brunson was the first player to win $1 million in poker tournaments.
-He has won ten WSOP bracelets throughout his career, tied with Johnny Chan and Phil Ivey for second all-time, behind Phil Hellmuth's sixteen bracelets.
+He won ten WSOP bracelets throughout his career, tied with Johnny Chan and Erik Seidel for third all time, behind Phil Hellmuth's seventeen and Phil Ivey's eleven.
 He is also one of only four players to have won the Main Event at the World Series of Poker multiple times, which he did in 1976 and 1977.
 He is also one of only three players, along with Bill Boyd and Loren Klein, to have won WSOP tournaments in four consecutive years.
 In addition, he is the first of six players to win both the WSOP Main Event and a World Poker Tour title.
-In January 2006, Bluff Magazine voted Brunson the most influential force in the world of poker.
+In January 2006, Bluff magazine voted Brunson the most influential force in the world of poker.

 On June 11, 2018, Brunson announced he was retiring from tournament poker that summer.
 That day, he entered the $10,000 2–7 Single Draw at the 2018 WSOP.
 He made the final table and finished in sixth place, earning $43,963.

 Early life

-Brunson was born in Longworth, Fisher County, Texas, one of three children.
-He was part of the All-State Texas basketball team.
+Doyle Frank Brunson was born in Longworth, Texas, on August 10, 1933, as one of three children.
+He went to Sweetwater High School where he excelled at athletics.
 In the 1950 Texas Interscholastic Track Meet, he won the one-mile event with a time of 4:43.
-Despite receiving offers from many colleges, he attended Hardin–Simmons University in Abilene, Texas.
+After receiving offers from many colleges, he attended Hardin–Simmons University in Abilene, Texas.

 The Minneapolis Lakers of the NBA showed interest in Brunson, but a knee injury ended his hopes of becoming a professional basketball player.
-He still occasionally requires a crutch because of the injury and has said that breaking his leg ruined his lifetime dream of playing in the NBA.
-Brunson obtained a bachelor's degree in 1954 and a master's degree in administrative education the following year.
-He would go on to work as a school principal.
+He occasionally required a crutch because of the injury and had said that breaking his leg ruined his lifetime dream of playing in the NBA.
+Brunson obtained a bachelor's degree in 1954 and a master's degree in administrative education the following year with plans to become a school principal.

 Brunson had begun playing poker before his injury, playing five-card draw.
 He played more often after being injured, and his winnings paid for his expenses.
-After graduating, he took a job as a business machine salesman.
+After graduating, he took a job with Burroughs Corporation as a salesman for their business machines.
 On his first day, he was invited to play in a seven-card stud game and won more than a month's salary.
 He soon left the company and became a professional poker player.